uviclibraries/genai-pathway/index.md

 ---

 # Generative AI Workshop Pathway
 Generative AI (GenAI) tools are truly double-edged swords.
 They can be helpful to subject-area experts, making their work more efficient.
-However, for those who lack subject expertise, these tools can lead to embarrassment or worse if the facts and analysis provided by GenAI tools are not checked for accuracy.
+However, for those who lack subject expertise, these tools can lead to embarrassment or worse if the facts & analysis provided by GenAI tools are not checked for accuracy.
 <img src="images/double-edge-sword.jpeg" style="float:right;width:270px;padding:5px;" alt="Double edge sword">

-This workshop series is designed to help subject area experts and non-experts and help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training:
+This workshop series is designed to help subject area experts & non-experts & help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training:
    - **[Introductory](#introductory-workshops)**
    - **[Intermediate](#intermediate-workshops)**
    - **[Advanced](#advanced-workshops)**